EvyaIL/MonkeyZ/frontend/GTM_GA4_SETUP.md

 ### 7. Testing

 1. **Preview Mode**:
-   - Use GTM Preview mode to test all events
+   - Use GTM Preview mode to test all events (click the "Preview" button in GTM)
+   - When prompted, enter your website URL and click "Start"
    - Visit `/analytics-test` in your application to trigger test events
+   - You should see events appearing in the GTM preview panel

 2. **DebugView**:
-   - In GA4, use DebugView to see real-time events
+   - In GA4, go to "Admin" > "DebugView" to see real-time events
    - Verify that ecommerce events are being captured correctly
    - Confirm that user properties and segments are set properly

+3. **Real-time Reports**:
+   - In GA4, go to "Reports" > "Realtime" to verify data is flowing
+   - Check that events are being recorded properly
+   - Look for any issues with missing parameters or incorrect values

 ## Google Analytics 4 Setup